fusion-jena/QuestionsMetadataBiodiv/questions/scripts/README.md

 analyze_results.py is a simple CLI tool to read and extract data from a [LimeSurvey-Result]-CSV file and to write and evaluate its results into a new CSV file, called 'lsg__/survey_names/.csv'.
 The script has three options as input, '-f', '-c' and '-ct'.
 The '-f' option can take the paths of multiple [LimeSurvey-Result]-CSV files and combine the results into a single CSV file.
 However, each of these files have to have the same questions and nouns, i.e. have to be identical except for their question order.
-Most likely won't most participants answer each question and noun (especially in particulary long surveys).
+Most participants won't, most likely, answer each question and noun (especially in particulary long surveys).
 Therefore, it can be useful to let each participant run through one survey multiple times - each time with a different question order -, to make sure that each noun is actually annotated at least once.
 The '-c' option let's you choose at which column in the [LimeSurvey-Result]-CSV file the actually data starts, so at which column the first question (and noun) and answer is.
 Only the start column of the first input [LimeSurvey-Result]-CSV file is needed since the data of all following [LimeSurvey-Result]-CSV files is extracted by using the question titles and nouns of the first [LimeSurvey-Result]-CSV file.
 The '-ct' option takes the path to a simple text file containing the categories.
-The categories should be identical to the categories used in the survey/surveys or else the program will throw an error if a category was chosen as answer but wasn't written in the 'categories' file.
+The categories should be identical to the categories used in the survey/surveys or else the program will throw an error if a category was chosen as an answer but wasn't written in the 'categories' file.
 The descriptions will be ignored.
 For more information see the 'Example categories file' section.